cberner/redb/docs/design.md

 * 4 bytes: data pages in partial trailing region
 * 8 bytes: region tracker page number
 * 16 bytes: slot checksum
-* 32 bytes: padding to 128 bytes
+* 70 bytes: padding to 192 bytes

 `version` the file format version of the database.
 This is stored in the transaction data, so that it can be atomically changed during an upgrade.

+`user root page` is the page number of the root of the user table tree.

+`user root checksum` stores the XXH3_128bit checksum of the user root page, which in turn stores the checksum of its child pages.

-`root page` is the page number of the root of the table tree.
+`system root page` is the page number of the root of the system table tree.

-`root checksum` stores the XXH3_128bit checksum of the root page, which in turn stores the checksum of its child pages.
+`system root checksum` stores the XXH3_128bit checksum of the system root page, which in turn stores the checksum of its child pages.

 `freed table root page` is the page of the root of the pending free table.

-`freed table root checksum` is the same as `root checksum` but for the pending free table.
+`freed table root checksum` stores the XXH3_128bit checksum of the freed table root page, which in turn stores the checksum of its child pages.

 `number of full regions` stores the number of full regions in the database.
 This can change during a transaction if the database grows of shrinks.